ShivamNayak/CompilerDesign/Assignment-4/README.md

-# A simple LL(1) parser has been developed where parsing table will be user input / hard_coded ;). it can parse all arithmatic expression..
+# A simple LL(1) parser has been developed where parsing table will be user input / hard_coded ;). it can parse all arithmetic expression..